dylanwulf/Programming-Languages-Final-Project/README.md

 ================ How to Run ================

-To run this project, open the file "PL_Final.rkt" using DrRacket.
+To run this project, open the file "PL_Final.rkt" using DrRacket version 6.7.
 Select the R5RS language in the list of languages.
 Next, press the keys Ctrl+R on a Windows/Linux machine or Cmd+R on an OS X machine.
 Type in "Yes" if the computer is going first or "No" if the computer is going second.
 Next, enter moves into the prompt and view the